Are you a school administrator? Yes No x to close

 Journalism Degrees for Military and Veterans

 Journalism’s definition—and the scope of a Journalism Degree—has evolved from just learning how to write and report news to writing the news for broadcast or publishing to creating content online.
-Students learn research skills, how to conduct interviews, how to effectively write stories to communicate information, critical thinking skills, and media literacy.
+Students learn research skills, conducting interviews, effectively writing stories to communicate information, critical thinking skills, and media literacy.

 This degree prepares graduates for careers as reporters, writers, and editors in traditional and digital media and related industries.
-Some schools have programs divided between Broadcast and Print Journalism, but many others have combined them under one umbrella to adapt to the changing industry and the Internet.
+Some schools have programs that are divided between broadcast and print journalism, but many others have combined them under one umbrella to adapt to the changing industry and the Internet.

 What can you do with a Journalism Degree?